ckeditor/ckeditor5/packages/ckeditor5-ckfinder/docs/features/ckfinder.md

 ### Image upload only

-This demo shows the integration where the file manager's server connector handles [the image upload](#configuring-the-image-upload-only) only:
+This demo shows an integration where the file manager's server connector handles [image upload](#configuring-the-image-upload-only) only:

-* Paste the image directly into the rich-text editor content and it will be automatically uploaded using the server-side connector.
+* Paste an image directly into the editor, and it will be automatically uploaded using the server-side connector.
-* Use the insert image button in the toolbar to insert an image.
+* Use the insert image button {@icon @ckeditor/ckeditor5-core/theme/icons/image.svg Image} in the toolbar to insert an image.

 {@snippet features/ckfinder-upload-only}